groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/advanced-usage/searching/advanced-search-for-qr-code-signatures.md

 productName: GroupDocs.Signature for .NET
 hideChildren: False
 ---

-# Advanced search for QR-code signatures

-# Advanced search for QR-code signatures in the document

 [**GroupDocs.Signature**](https://products.groupdocs.com/signature/net) provides [QrCodeSearchOptions](https://apireference.groupdocs.com/net/signature/groupdocs.signature.options/qrcodesearchoptions) class to specify different options to search for QR-code signatures.

 Here are the steps to search for barcode signatures within the document with GroupDocs.Signature: